vishnukumavat/Mean-App-Backend/README.md

 # Mean-App-Backend

-start the mongodb server on your machine and create `analytics` database<br>
+Start the mongodb server on your machine and create `analytics` database.<br>
-in analytics create this collections [unique_global_visitors, website_visits]
+In analytics create this collections [unique_global_visitors, website_visits]

 Open terminal in the cloned directory